GhostEntity12/ghostentity12.github.io/projects/monday-riot.md

   - Johnny Kwong
 ---

-Monday Riot was developed as part of a three day AIE game jam in March.
+Monday Riot was developed as part of a three day AIE game jam in March 2020.